mathigon/textbooks/content/codes/content.md

 > goals: switch
 > sectionStatus: dev

 Computers are all around us.
 You’re reading this on a computer right now!
 But how many people actually know how computers work?
-How many people, when they scroll through their social media feed, or search for a recipe, or stream a movie, actually know how the magic little box actually works?
+How many of us, as we scroll through ur social media feed, or search for a recipe, or watch a movie from our favorite streaming service, actually know how what's happening actually works?

-There are many many complex layers and processes that operate together get information from all over the world and display it on your screen.
+There are many many complex layers and processes that operate together to get information from all over the world and display it on your screen.
 But at the lowest level of every computer are [transistors](gloss:transistor).
 Transistors are the building blocks of how computers store and manipulate information.

 ::: column(width=320)